 What Is Retina-A Or Tretinoin?
 How Does It Work On Your Skin?

 Tretinoin or Retin-A belongs to the retinoid family (derived from vitamin A).
 Usually, retinoids are used topically for treating skin issues such as acne, melasmai XA skin disorder where dark skin patches develop on the face due to hormonal changes or sun exposure. , psoriasisi XA non-contagious autoimmune disorder where skin cells accumulate and develop into scales and dry, itchy areas. , etc. Tretinoin is the most studied retinoid.
 It was only in 1984 that the potential of Tretinoin in treating photoagingi XAccelerated skin aging caused due to prolonged exposure to ultraviolet radiation (UV) from the sun. was discovered.
-Researchers tested the effect of tretinoin on mouse skin for 10 weeks and found that it increased collageni XA protein that helps maintain the structure of connective tissues like skin, tendons, bones, and cartilage. production and reduced wrinkles and fine lines (1).
+Researchers tested the effect of tretinoin on mouse skin for 10 weeks and found that it increased collageni XA protein that helps maintain the structure of connective tissues like skin, tendons, bones, and cartilage. production and reduced wrinkles and fine lines Tretinoin may also help with acne treatment and management (1).